Fiona Tan: Artistic practice

 In 2019, Tan completed a photography/film project titled L'archive des ombres/Shadow Archive during her residency at the Mundaneum, a repository created by Belgian visionary Paul Otlet with the goal of cataloging all human knowledge.
 An exhibition of the same name was staged at the Musée des Arts Contemporains Grand-Hornu, Belgium in 2019.

 In 2009, she represented The Netherlands at the Venice Biennale with the solo presentation Disorient.
 She has also participated in Documenta 11, the Yokohama Triennale, the Berlin Biennale, São Paulo Biennial and also at the Istanbul Biennial, the Sydney Biennial and Asian Pacific Triennial.
 Her work is represented in many international public and private collections including the Tate Modern, London, Stedelijk Museum Amsterdam, Schaulager, Basel, the New Museum, New York, and the Centre Georges Pompidou, Paris.

+In 2016, she directed her debut film, History's Future.^{[3] }Her second feature film Ascent premiered at the 2016 Locarno International Film Festival.
+During this year she was also the artist in residence at the Getty Research Institute in Los Angeles, California.
+Here third feature, Dearest Fiona, premiered at the Berlin Film Festival in 2023.